chef/win32-certstore/README.md

 ### List certificates

-This method lists all certificates from open certificate store.
+Lists all certificates in a certificate store.

 ```
 Input   - NA